todd-herbert/heltec-eink-modules/README.md

 }
 ```

 A simple voltage divider is not the ideal level shifter in this case; too much current leaks through the signal lines, keeping the display on.
-You may need to write HIGH / LOW to the signal pins in order to work around this.
+A workaround is to write HIGH / LOW to the signal pins on sleep and wake.

 Do not sleep the display during [fast mode](#fast-mode-partial-refresh); images will not draw correctly.
 If you have issues maintaning image through a sleep cycle, try adding longer delay before power off.

+If you do decide to implement this hardware sleep, it is advised to call ```.deepSleep()``` in your sleep() method.
+This ensures that the display is in the correct state for power-off, and seems to reduce image artifacts.

 ### Setting a Window ###